pjritee/pl_search/README.md

 ```
 In the above example we still use ```VarChoice``` as we are simply unifying two terms.
 In an even more sophisticated example, each choice might mean the addition of some sort of constraint.
 In that case we would need to define a choice iterator class  as well as a Choice class for adding the constraint.

 ## Version History
+* 1.14
+  - Update execute so that execute can be called within an outer execute.
+  - Add a flag for execute so that bindings can be kept when execute terminates.
 * 1.13
   - Clean up continuation setter code.
 * 1.12